 SiteGround’s New Client Area & Site Tools – Quick Summary

 SiteGround is one of the best hosting providers in the world.
 This company has been established in the first quarter of 2004.

 Of course, there are opponents and advocates of such movement, but removing cPanel is a very good decision made by the company.
-All the biggest brands in the hosting industry have their own admin panels.
+All the biggest brands in the hosting industry (such as Kinsta and Cloudways) have their own admin panels.

-With a very good prices and service quality, they are on a good way of becoming even bigger brand than they are. 🙂
+With a very good prices and service quality, SiteGround is on a good way to become even bigger brand than they are. 🙂